Understanding the Sources of Collagen and How They Help Rejuvenate Your Skin During Perimenopause

 Foods that contain these amino acids, vitamins and minerals include:

-Vitamin C: found in oranges, strawberries, bell peppers, broccoli, Brussels
+- Vitamin C: found in oranges, strawberries, bell peppers, broccoli, Brussels sprouts and potatoes.

 If you feel your normal varied diet is not consistently providing the optimum quantity of collagen and other beneficial nutrients on a daily basis, then using a nutrient packed collagen supplement can provide that consistency.